We use cookies.

 Worls Spanish Rights: Herder Editorial.

-Giorgio Nardone, a pupil of Paul Watzlawick, has twenty-five years’ experience as a therapist and has treated over 25,000 cases successfully.
-He is the founder and manager of the Strategic Therapy Centre of Arezzo, which has members worldwide.
+Giorgio Nardone, a pupil of Paul Watzlawick, has over thirty years of experience as a therapist and has successfully treated more than 25,000 cases.
+He is the founder and director of the Strategic Therapy Center in Arezzo, which has members worldwide.
+He has published over 40 books and sold more than 800,000 copies.
+Most of his works have been translated into many languages.

 Simona Milanese, an oncologist and psychotherapist, is an associate researcher and trainer at the Strategic Therapy Centre of Arezzo.
 She practices psychotherapy, coaching, and training based on the strategic model.
 Together with Roberta Milanese, she co-authored Il tocco, il rimedio, la parola (Ponte alle Grazie, 2015).